Entanglement detection in arbitrary dimensional bipartite quantum systems through partial realigned moments: Separability criterion based on -moments in systems

 \section{Separability criterion based on $R$-moments in $m \otimes n$ systems}

-We are now ready to present our separability criterion based on realigned moments for $m \otimes n$ dimensional systems.
-It is formulated in the form of an inequality that involves the $k^{th}$ order moments where $k$ is the rank of the matrix $({\rho^R})^{\dagger} \rho^R$.
-Although, the separability criteria based on partial moments involves upto $3^{rd}$ order moments \cite{elben,neven}, it fails to detect several NPT entangled states in higher dimensional systems, and is also not applicable for the detection of bound entangled states.
+Although the separability criteria based on partial moments involve up to $3^{rd}$ order moments \cite{elben,neven}, it fails to detect several NPT entangled states in higher dimensional systems and is also not applicable for the detection of bound entangled states.
 This gives us a strong motivation to investigate the concept of realigned moments in entanglement detection in higher dimensional systems.